SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     trigger (or reuse the one you already have) to build the container and deploy it to cloud run.
 Confirm that this works by making a change to your application and pushing it to GitHub and see if the application is updated continuously.
 For help you can look [here](https://cloud.google.com/build/docs/deploying-builds/deploy-cloud-run) for help.
-If you succeeded, congratulations you have now setup a continues deployment pipeline.
+If you succeeded, congratulations you have now setup a continuous deployment pipeline.

 That ends the exercises on deployment.
 The exercises above is just a small taste of what deployment has to offer.
 In both sections we have explicitly chosen to work with *serverless* deployments.
 But what if you wanted to do the